 Children can help out around the house in many different ways.
 For example, they can simply go outside to play when the grown-ups need to do big jobs in the house.
 Some families expect older children to help with younger children – amusing them, distracting them, protecting them.

-Here are some ideas for children of different ages.
+Here are some ideas of chores for children of different ages.